companieshouse/overseas-entities-web/README.md

 3. Make sure test coverage is well above `80%`
 4. Do not disable husky pre checks
 5. Use one of the main CH slack channel if you get stuck
-6. Use MVC as described [here](./docs/Add%20new%20page.md), with validation, authentication and navigation checks when adding new pages
+6. Use MVC pattern when adding a new page/endpoint, including validation, authentication and navigation checks all together, otherwise featureflag it.
+Example can be found [here](https://github.com/companieshouse/overseas-entities-web/pull/226)

 `Happy coding`